Kigali, Rwanda, June 2, 2011--IFC, a

 financing and management support for up to 70 SMEs, increasing employment

 IFC’s investment comprises about 20% of the fund’s total committed capital

 of $7.2 million.
 The target size for the fund is $8.0 million.
 Other key

-investors include the Rwanda Enterprise Investment Company (REIC) and DOEN,
+investors include the Rwanda Enterprise Investment Company and DOEN, a

 need for risk capital and quality management advice in Rwanda.